MaayanElias/-Information-And-Managment-Web-Based-System/README.md

 - Eligibility Management - An administrator can deny eligibility for lessons at his or her discretion.
 In addition, the system automatically blocks students who have missed out lessons without notifying 3 times and updates the blocked student and administrator.
 The administrator can remove the student from the non-eligible list at any time.
 A blocked (ineligible) student cannot apply for lessons, his / her applications for enrollment in pending status are automatically rejected, and he / she is removed from all lessons to which he/she is registered (also automatically).

-- Submit Enrollment Requests / Cancel Attendance - A student can submit a request to register / cancel a lesson.
+- Submit Enrollment Requests / Cancel Attendance - A student can submit a request to register / cancel participation in a lesson.
 The status request is pending until it will be approved by the administrator.

 - Viewing Requests - A student / teacher can view their requests at any time and follow up their status